GandeVishnu/GandeVishnu/README.md

 - 🔭 I’m Successfully completed as Infosys SpringBoard Intern.
 - 💻 **Aspiring Data Analyst** with a strong foundation in data analysis, statistical methods, and data visualization techniques.
 - 📊 **Proficient** in using tools like Python and SQL to clean, analyze and **BI tools** like Tableau and Power BI to visualize data.
-- 🎓 **Educational Background**: Currently pursuing a Bachelor's in Data Analytics at Vellore Institute of Technology AP, where I focus on data collection, data analysis and data-driven decision-making.
+- 🎓 **Educational Background**: Currently pursuing a Bachelor's in Data Analytics at Vellore Institute of Technology AP, where I focus on data collection, data analysis, data Visualization and data-driven decision-making.
 - 🌱 Passionate about learning new tools and techniques in data analysis, and eager to contribute to real-world projects that drive actionable insights and solve problems.